Expires headers tell the browser whether to serve cached versions of a webpage by defining the expiry time. It helps to –

 Add Expires Headers in WordPress

 This is a very easy method to add Expires header.
 Just install the ‘Far Future Expiry Header‘ plugin to WordPress and activate this.
-How you do this?
+How do you do this?
 Follow these steps-

 - Go to WordPress dashboard